simonw/llm/docs/tutorial-model-plugin.md

-# Writing a plugin to add support for a new model
+# Writing a plugin to support a new model

 This tutorial will walk you through developing a new plugin for LLM that adds support for a new Large Language Model.